 This is one of the best credit cards for rebuilding credit.
 The Discover it® Secured Credit Card provides great value for people seeking a secured card.
 As such, if you have Limited/Bad/Poor credit, this could be an excellent option for you.

-Financial Flexibility and a Potentially Higher Credit Limit: Secured Mastercard® from Capital One
+Financial Flexibility and a Potentially Higher Credit Limit: Capital One Platinum Secured Credit Card

-The Secured Mastercard® from Capital One is another excellent option for rebuilding credit.
-While most secured cards only extend a credit limit equal to your initial deposit on the card, the Secured Mastercard® from Capital One offers a credit limit up to four times higher than your deposit.
+The Capital One Platinum Secured Credit Card is another excellent option for rebuilding credit.
+While most secured cards only extend a credit limit equal to your initial deposit on the card, the Capital One Platinum Secured Credit Card offers a credit limit up to four times higher than your deposit.
 The card also comes with a $0 annual fee and a suite of online tools that can help you manage your account.

 The one downside to this card—when compared to the Discover it® Secured Credit Card—is that it doesn't earn any rewards points.
 The trade-off is that you may qualify for a credit limit higher than your security deposit.
 You'll be required to make a $49, $99 or $200 refundable minimum security deposit.
 And you’ll need access to an authorized bank account to make your deposit.